This first hundred years of the history of the Marietta Camp Ground reads, as it was printed in the Marietta Daily Journal in 1937.

 This land was bought for $40.
 Four men, Isaac Sewell, Samuel Sewell, Wisdom Gober and William Mayes, each gave $5 and the remainder was secured in small donations.
 Chappell Groover rode horse-back to Meriweather county to secure deeds.

 The first meeting was held under a brush arbor.
 At this meeting the men carried guns to protect themselves from the ruffians who declared they would drive out the worshippers.

 The original tenters at this first camp meeting were: Wisdom Gober, William Mayes, Jessie Olsin, Samuel Sewell, Isaac Sewell, Jesse Gober, Walter Manning, John W. Allgood, Jimmie Gaines, and others.
-These tenters moved by wagon, ox-cart and horse-back from miles around with their families, household goods and a few slaves for servants.
+These tenters moved by wagon, ox-cart and horse-back from miles around with their families, household goods and a few servants.
 The cooking was often done in front of the tents over a bed of coals.
 Roasting-ears were cooked on the cob in a big iron pot swung over the coals.